Tricore-Solutions/JAE-TCRMS/README.md

 └── WINDOWS LAPTOP N  →  Electron Desktop App  ──HTTP API──┘
 ```

-The desktop app is **not** accessed through a browser.
-Each laptop runs the Electron client, which connects to the central Django API over HTTP.
+Staff use the **Electron desktop app**, not a browser.
+The app connects to the central Django API over HTTP on the LAN.

 ---